Morpheus-An/marslab.github.io.dev/_members/jianfei-yang.md

 linkedin: jianfei-yang-55560386
 ---

 Dr. Yang is an Assistant Professor at Nanyang Technological University.
+He is recognized as the World’s Top 2% Scientists (2022-present) compiled by Stanford University, and the Forbes Asia 30 Under 30 (Class 2024).
 His research interests include Physical AI, multimodal LLM, and robotics.

-### Education
-- Ph.D. in AI, 2016-2020
-  - Nanyang Technological University (NTU), Singapore
-- Bachelor of Engineering, 2012-2016
-  - Sun Yat-Sen University

 ### Experience
 - Assistant Professor, 2024-present